OverdriveNGain/story/Story.md

 # Chapter 6:

-Jeremy found the bug, thanks to careful replication.
+Channy found the bug, thanks to careful replication.